Santa Clara, California: Education

-Santa Clara Unified School District is the public school district that serves Santa Clara and small portions of Sunnyvale and North San Jose.
+Santa Clara Unified School District is the public school district that includes the vast majority of Santa Clara and small portions of Sunnyvale, Cupertino, and north San Jose.
 The city is home to nineteen K–8, elementary, and high schools.
 Many of the schools are named for former farmers, ranchers, and other notable Santa Clara residents such as Bowers and Bracher elementary schools, Buchser Middle School, Wilcox High School, Santa Clara High School, and Mission Early College High School.

-A small part of the city however is served by Cupertino High School and its feeder schools in the nearby town of its namesake.
+A small part of the city however is within the Cupertino Union Elementary School District and the Fremont Union High School District.
+This section is zoned to Cupertino High School and its feeder schools in the nearby town of its namesake.

+Another piece of the city is in the Campbell Union Elementary School District and the Campbell Union High School District.

 Private schools in Santa Clara include three Catholic schools operated by the Roman Catholic Diocese of San Jose — Saint Clare School (the oldest elementary school in California), Saint Lawrence Elementary and Middle School, and Saint Justin School — and the Granada Islamic School (Islamic school, grades K-12).

 Higher education

 Colleges and universities in Santa Clara include Santa Clara University (private Jesuit university), Mission College (public community college), UC Santa Cruz Silicon Valley extension campus, and Golden State Baptist College (private Baptist college).